The construction of Green currents and singular theta lifts for unitary groups: Comparison of the two Green forms

 Further, if $m\not\in \frac12 \hlf{h}{h} + {\Z}$ we set $P_{m,w,h} = 0$. \begin{proposition} The regularised pairing $\pairregLm{ P_{m, w,h}}{\Theta(\cdot,z)}$ exists.
 On $\Dom\setminus \cycl{h,m}$, it satisfies the identity

-The Kudla type Green current $\Xi^K(m,w,h)$ can thus be expressed as a regularized theta lifting.
+The Kudla type Green form $\Xi^K(m,w,h)$ can thus be expressed as a regularized theta lifting.
 This also affords an (albeit discontinuous) extension of $\Xi^K(m,w,h)$ to all $\Dom$. \end{proposition} \begin{proof} Assume that $z\notin \cycl{m,h}$.
-We evaluate the regularized pairing by unfolding and see
+We evaluate the regularized pairing by unfolding using the modularity of $\Theta$ and see

 Now, for $m\neq 0$ this extends smoothly to the entire $s$-plane and for $s=0$, we obtain

 Similarly, for $m = 0$ we obtain $-\Xi^K(m,w,h)$ from the sum over $\lambda\neq 0$.
 The term for $\lambda = 0$ contributes